 As an added layer of security, biometrics are foolproof yet provide faster ways of screening.
 Customers do not have to juggle different passwords and keep safe records of different logins every time they have to sign in to an online app or website.
 Speed and convenience are top priorities for customers these days, and using biometrics measurements for authentication provides a seamless onboarding experience.

-Biometrics are becoming more affordable and easy to adopt, making it a popular choice among banks and other financial institutions.
+Biometrics are becoming more affordable and easy to adopt, making it a popular choice among banks and other financial institutions as well as among the individuals who want to protect their privacy in various aspects, e.g. while filing for divorce in Texas.
 With digital identity theft and cybercrime on the rise, pushing up demand for robust and reliable authentication systems.

 Biometric Authentication Systems